Topological Superfluids: Fermion zero modes

 Here we consider vortices, in which the minigap $\omega_0(p_z)$ vanishes at $p_z=0$.
 This leads to the enhanced density of states of the fermions in the vortex core, and as a consequence to the non-analytic behavior of the DoS as a function of magnetic field in superconductor or of rotation velocity in superfluid.

-Examples are provided by vortices\cite{Autti2015} in the recently discovered\cite{Dmitriev2015} non-chiral ($N=0$) spin-triplet polar phase of superfluid $^3$He.
+Examples are provided by vortices\cite{Autti2016} in the polar phase of superfluid $^3$He.
 In general, the minigap for the Caroli-de Gennes-Matricon bound states in the core of symmetric vortices in which the gap function behaves as $\Delta(p_z)f(r)$ is given by the following equation (see e.g. Ref. \cite{Volovik1999}):

 where

 is the wave function of the bound state.

 For $s$-wave superconductors one has isotropic gap, $\Delta(p_z)=\Delta_S$; for $^3$He-A the gap has point nodes, $\Delta(p_z)=\Delta_A |{\bf p}_\perp|/p_F= \Delta_A \sqrt{p_F^2-p_z^2}/p_F$; and for the polar phase in Eq.(\ref{PolarHamiltonian}) the gap has nodal line, $\Delta(p_z)=\Delta_P |p_z|/p_F$.
 The nodal line in the polar phase leads to the large suppression of the minigap at small $p_z\ll p_F$: